 Part of feminism is understanding that women can be equally evil, but Monica was not malicious.
 I don’t think any of the women, or men for that matter, who have come out about their sexual assault experiences have any kind of malice, but that they want to make sure that the truth is heard.
 That no one has to deal with anything like that again, at least not in silence or in hiding.

 Speak your truth.
 Own things that happened to you.
 Call people out for treating you like you are less than.

-Also though, don’t make a mountain out of a mole hill.
 No, we don’t always know when a man intends to make advances, or if his actions means he wants something more.
 Usually, in my experiences, this is the case.
 BUT, there are men who are naturally very tactile and emotive, and we can start asserting ourselves to men for making us feeling uncomfortable.
 This movement should help us tell men to their faces that a gesture makes us uncomfortable.
 This movement could or could not start a stream of accusations and court cases, just because we have a voice now.
 Yes, men who have actually committed sexual assault and harassment should be arraigned and justly punished.
 But men who make you uncomfortable because they’re creepy, or dumb, or unaware, sue them if you want to.
 They need a good talking to, maybe many times over.
 So tell them like it is.
 This is a whole new world.
 But before you sue Joe Biden, think about how much more we need to do for retribution against the incumbent president.
-Yes, pick your battles.

 Girls and boys have not come out about their assault experience for pure terror of not being taken seriously.